KnowageLabs/Knowage-Documentation/chapter_3/create_multidimension/olap.rst

 Drill through
 ~~~~~~~~~~~~~

-To perform drill through operation the user needs first to select a cell, as in the following figure, on which to perform operations.
-Then clicking on the button for a drill through in the side bar, a dialog will open with results (this pop up could take some time to    open).
+To perform drill through operation the user needs to click on the corresponding button in the side bar.
+Then clicking on the magnifying glass button in one of the pivot cell a dialog will open with results (this pop up could take some time to open).

 .. figure:: media/image171.png